 I think it was the horror on my mother’s face when she told me as a child about the Nazis burning books.
 She left me in no doubt that it was the most heinous crime against thought and freedom, and that books were precious and to be cared for.

 When I later saw the college where I taught loading old books into a skip I desperately tried to stop them — although in fairness I don’t know who would be able to use 200 copies of John Donne, and 150 copies of The White Devil.
 It just seemed terribly wrong all the same.
 I grabbed what I could and gave up trying to reason.
 The books were binned.

 So my relationship with books was strong, but to write one I would need a subject.
 I didn’t have the confidence to write fiction just yet.
 Having been exposed to the classics I was somewhat intimidated!

-Opportunity presented itself somewhere quite unexpected in the end.
+The opportunity presented itself somewhere quite unexpected in the end.
 I was browsing the shelves of the famous Left Bank bookshop Shakespeare & Co in Paris when I noticed a fellow beside me reading a book on architecture.
-We got chatting and over coffee he explained that he wanted to write a book but didn’t know where to start.
+We got chatting and over coffee, he explained that he wanted to write a book but didn’t know where to start.
 It was to be a history book, about Paris, which would provide translations of the historical plaques that could be found all over the city.

 I immediately offered my services!

 Agents and publishers were lukewarm.
 They didn’t seem to see the potential.
 Disheartened after numerous rejections we came to a decision.
 We would publish it ourselves.
 Hang it.
 If it sold they would buy it from us.
 If it didn’t we would have followed a dream to its end.